harnoorsidhu/Open-World-Game/README.md

 When the player is presented with a ham, they are given the choice to add it as a new weapon.
 After it is assigned as the HamWepon, the player can choose to upgrade it with enhancements found in the world.
-Any other hams found in the world will only be consumed for energ
+Any other hams found in the world will only be consumed for energy